L-Citrulline

 L-citrulline is a naturally occurring amino acid found in food, such as watermelon.
 L-citrulline might help increase the supply of ingredients the body needs to make certain proteins.
 It might also help open up veins and arteries to improve blood flow and reduce blood pressure.

 What are the potential side effects?
-The evidence to support its use is thin on the ground, and it has been linked to side effects including insomnia, prostate issues, and lowering “good” cholesterol.
+The evidence to support its use is thin on the ground, and it has been linked to side effects including sleep quality, prostate issues, and lowering “good” lipid balance.

 Clinical Studies